-Barcelona upset at Levante 3-1; Atlético held at Sevilla 1-1
+Barcelona upset at Levante 3-1; Madrid held 0-0 by Betis

 Barcelona paid the price for not seeking a second goal and coming out of halftime in sluggish fashion on Saturday when it was shocked by a Levante side that scored three goals in an eight-minute span.

 Levante’s 3-1 upset win broke Barcelona’s run of seven victories in a row across all competitions and left its lead of the Spanish league at risk.
-Real Madrid can move ahead if it beats Real Betis later.
-Granada can also jump ahead of the defending champion on Sunday.
-Barcelona has a postponed game in hand against Madrid that has been moved to Dec.
-18.
+Granada can jump ahead of the defending champion if it beats Real Sociedad on Sunday.

 Atlético Madrid and Sevilla wasted their chance to leap to the top of the table when they drew 1-1 in an entertaining match in Seville.
+Real Madrid did so as well after it was held by Real Betis to 0-0 at Santiago Bernabeu Stadium.

+“It’s the reality of football, it is harder and harder to beat any team,” Madrid defender Sergio Ramos said about the slips by La Liga’s top teams.
+“Levante beat Barcelona, that shows you can’t take any game for an easy win.
+This level of competitiveness makes our league the best in the world.”

+Madrid pulled level with Barcelona on points, with Barcelona ahead on goal difference.
+Atlético and Sevilla are both one point behind.

-Barcelona hosts Slavia Prague in the Champions League on Tuesday, while Atlético visits Bayer Leverkusen on Wednesday.
+Barcelona hosts Slavia Prague in the Champions League on Tuesday.
+Madrid hosts Galatasaray on Wednesday, when Atlético visits Bayer Leverkusen.

 THREE IN EIGHT